blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 :::

 **`accountCenter`**
-An object that defines whether the account center UI (default and minimal) is enabled and it's position on the screen.
+An object that defines whether the account center UI (default and minimal) is enabled and its position on the screen.
 Currently the account center is enabled for both desktop and mobile devices.

 ```ts
 export type AccountCenter = {